IoT for Connected Medical Devices

 - Medical staff interface – enables medical staff to get alerts on critical changes in the patient state, configure threshold monitoring parameters for alerts, adjust a treatment plan, view patient data analytics insights, etc.

-- Patient health app – enables patients to review connected devices’ data (e.g., heart rate, glucose levels, device state), get alerts on suspicious health parameters, initiate consultations with medical staff, etc.
+- Mobile patient health app – enables patients to review connected devices’ data (e.g., heart rate, glucose levels, device state), get alerts on suspicious health parameters, initiate consultations with medical staff, etc.

 - Admin interface – enables viewing the list of current users (patients and medical staff) of the IoT system for connected medical devices, manage access to the system, etc.